open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 [annotations](https://ucum.org/ucum.html#para-curly) with curly braces to give additional meaning *without* the leading default unit (`1`).
 For example, use `{packet}`, `{error}`, `{fault}`, etc.
+- Instrument units SHOULD be specified using the UCUM case sensitive ("c/s") variant.
+For example, "Cel" for the unit with full name "degree Celsius".

 ### Instrument Types